Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 The sources I have used are, in order of preference; statements actually made in the books; statements made later by JKR in interviews, or on her original website, the Black family tapestry sketch; or extrapolations from what may be suggested by the above in the absence of hard data.
 There are also a couple of points made in the background by the overlay of some dates of events in the Real World, although there is considerable risk in using those, since the Potterverse is manifestly not the Real World.

-There are, in addition, a number of extrapolated possibilities worked up from points that turned up in discussions or correspondence with other fans.
+There are, in addition, any number of extrapolated possibilities worked up from points that turned up in discussions or correspondence with other fans.
 There is no obligation to accept any of these, but they do fit nicely into some of the remaining gaps.

 At least one of those is a sizable gap, and I made a determined effort to fill it completely.